vivekhaldar/prompts/montage_creation_steps.md

 ## 2. Create Shortened Captions

-Create shortened, vlog-style captions for each image.
-Here are the captions that were used in the video:
+Create shortened, vlog-style captions for each image, suitable for text overlays in a vlog photo montage.

-1. "Exploring the Japanese Tea Garden"
-2. "Pizza with a view of the Golden Gate"
-3. "Checking out the cool lighthouse lens!"
-4. "Beach day selfie!"
-5. "Homeward bound!"

 ## 3. Download Background Music